-Climate Canada
+Climate au Canada

 The Big Picture of Canada's Climate

-The country is divided into seven distinct climatic zones, each influenced by various factors such as proximity to major bodies of water (oceans, Great Lakes...), altitude and latitude.
+The country is divided into seven distinct climatic zones, each influenced by factors such as proximity to major bodies of water (oceans, Great Lakes...), altitude and latitude.

 Great Lakes.
-In summer, warm, moist air from the Gulf of Mexico dominates and the passage of cold fronts can trigger fairly severe thunderstorms.
-The southern part of the region enjoys a lot of sunshine and warmth.
-Winter here is milder than in the continental areas further from the shore, and snowstorms can change to freezing rain or even rain further south.
-Coastal areas often experience snow squalls caused by the prevailing wind called the Snow Belt.
+In summer, warm, moist air from the Gulf of Mexico dominates, and the passage of cold fronts can trigger fairly violent thunderstorms.
+The southern part of the region enjoys plenty of sunshine and warmth.
+Winter is milder here than in continental regions further from the shore, and snowstorms can turn to freezing rain or even rain further south.
+Coastal areas often experience snow squalls caused by the prevailing "Snow Belt" wind.

 The midnight sun and the polar night